QATPR/QATPR.github.io/WeeklyProgress.md

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/cover1%202.0%20printed.jpeg" width ="300">

 The print failed 2 times.
 As there is a hole in the middle, the 3D printer drew a circle, but since the circle was too small, the circle kept moving whenever the nozzle went over it.
 So we changed the build plate adhesion from skirt, to raft.
 This allowed the circle to be connected to the raft and it didn't move anymore.
 This was fitted on to the PVC pipe and was just nice.
+This print took 2 hour 28 mins and 39g of PLA.